AGhojah/Dental-Site/README.md

-### How to start editing:
+## How to start editing:
-1- Clone the repo
+1- Clone the repo.<br>
-2- In the repo's directory run Command Prompt
+2- In the repo's directory run Command Prompt.<br>
-3- Type in "npm install" (you must have node.js and npm installed), to install all dependancies and modules required.
+3- Type in "npm install" (you must have node.js and npm installed), to install all dependancies and modules required.<br>